This article has links to products and services we recommend, which we may make a commission from.

 Walking into the modern and rustic restaurant, we were surprised to see only one table set up.

-We looked around expecting to see additional tables around the corner and that’s when we learned it’s a one-table restaurant.
+We looked around expecting to see additional tables around the corner and that’s when we learned it was a one-table restaurant.

 Mallmann told us that Patagonia Sur is an intimate restaurant with a maximum of two or three tables.